christopher-wells/pyrannosaur/readme.md

 # Pyrannosaur

 A static site generator for those with small reach.
+Basically I use this to generate the content for my website.

 ## Description